handsontable/handsontable/docs/next/guides/advanced-topics/batch-operations.md

 #### batchExecution

-The `batchExecution` is a callback function, excessive renders can be skipped by placing the API calls inside of it.
+The `batchExecution` is a callback function.
+Excessive renders can be skipped by placing the API calls inside of it.
 The table will be rendered after executing the callback.
-It is less prone to errors as you don't have to remember about resuming the operations.
-However, there is a drawback to this method: it doesn't support async operations.
+It is less prone to errors as you don't have to remember to resume the operations.
+The only drawback to this method is that it doesn't support async operations.

 ```js
 hot.batchExecution(() => {